bendalab/thunderfish/doc/thunderfish.md

 </table>

 The columns contain:
-1. Index of the fish (the number that is also used to number the files).
+1. `index` Index of the fish (the number that is also used to number the files).
-2. EOD frequency in Hertz.
+2. `EODf` EOD frequency in Hertz.
-3. Power of this EOD in decibel (sum over all peaks in the power spectrum of the recording).
+3. `power` Power of this EOD in decibel (sum over all peaks in the power spectrum of the recording).

 ### RECORDING-wavefish.EXT